next-theme/theme-next-docs/source/docs/advanced-settings/vendors.md

 #### Core Plugins

 `internal: local` is used to set how to load the internal library, e.g. `source/js/utils.js`.
 The core plugins are loaded from your site by default, they are required by the basic functions of NexT.
-Set `internal` to `jsdelivr` or `unpkg` to load them from the corresponding CDN.
+Set `internal` to `jsdelivr`, `unpkg` or `cdnjs` to load them from the corresponding CDN.

 {% note info %}
 If your site is deployed to any free hosting service (Github, Gitlab, etc.), CDN links are recommended for core plugins.
 CDN usually has faster speeds and no traffic restrictions.